What kind of persons, stories and professionals can be found among Casemet employees? Welcome to find out!

 In Partti's opinion, however, the most significant change over the years has been the development of the machinery used in the work.
 But while the technology has brought additional efficiency to production, no one or anything can replace the work done by the welder’s hands.
 Even a welding robot doesn't bend to everything, unlike Ahti!
 “The best things about work are the moments of success.
 “Thanks from the customers makes happy.” smiles Partti.

 From time to time it’s good to stop and remind oneself and the others how important encountering the other person is, whether it´s digitally or face to face.
 Casemet Pärnu's office & customer service assistant Anneli Kuusk has a special skill to pass over good mood to both customers and colleagues.
 She sincerely faces the other party.
 That truly makes one feel good.

 Anneli Kuusk is responsible for Casemet Pärnu's customer service as well as for several tasks related to the office and personnel administration.
 The area of responsibility, which is slightly more invisible, but even more significant, is the transmission of information.
 It is extremely crucial to provide correct information at the right time, both for customers, for own team, for production and for sales.
 Anneli knows that she has succeeded in her work when things run smoothly.
 Anneli runs the information and information runs the operations.

 The tasks of the customer service and the office are not easy, as demanding requests for clarification and urgent inquiries are received every day.
 Even in difficult situations, Anneli´s credit for personal and other´s professional skills remain.
 “You can go a long way with kindness and understanding.”
 Anneli smiles.

-Anneli Kuusk, Office & customer service assistant, Casemet Pärnu
+Anneli Kuusk, Customer service and HR specialist, Casemet Pärnu